silver-general/AVR_C_and_ASM/attiny85_projects/terrible_arpeggiator.md

 ## TERRIBLE ARPEGGIATOR

 First try at making sounds using CTC (clear timer on compare, 50% duty cycle, variable frequency wave).
-I am using timer counter 0, OCR0A as output compare register (determines frequency), PB0 as out (same as OC0A, physical pin 5)
+I am using timer counter 0, OCR0A as output compare register (determines frequency), PB0 as out (same as OC0A, physical pin 5).
+See CTC.c for theory and a bit of code all in a place.

 ```